 Activities: Mothers and Father’s day stalls, special lunches, so many BBQ’s, canteen, uniform and countless different fundraising events!

-Canteen – The Parents and Friends Committee and our volunteer helpers provide Canteen lunches on a Friday of each week.
+Canteen – The Parents and Friends Committee and our volunteer helpers provide Canteen lunches on a Friday every fortnight.
 Orders should be written on a brown paper bag, with the child’s name and grade marked clearly.
 Money should be placed securely in the bag.
-The canteen also offers over-the-counter sales on Fridays at lunch time.
+The canteen also offers over-the-counter sales every Tuesday at lunch time and on alternate Friday along with lunch orders.
 Volunteers are always welcome and calls for helpers are published regularly in the weekly school Newsletter.

 School Uniform – The uniform shop is also operated by the Parents and Friends Committee.
-Click here to download a Uniform Order Form Uniform Order Form
+Click here to download a Uniform Order Form UNIFORM ORDER FORM 2022

 ‘It is not ok to be away’!
 Attendance at primary school is compulsory and it is recorded daily with an explanation by parents required in order to meet department regulations.
 Please either telephone the school or let us know through COMPASS (our electronic system) if your child is absent and why.